flowingsalt/Flowify/README.md

 # Wangify
 similair to nullify and overload

-continued in honor of wang getting cancer
+continued in honor of wang getting asshole cancer

 USAGE: